The biggest difference between American hummus and the hummus prepared in the Mediterranean is, in a word, simplicity.

 If you’ve got a good thing, don’t mess it up.
 And remember, go heavier on the tahini for an even creamier hummus experience.
 Get our Easy Hummus recipe.

-You’ll be seeing green with this edamame take on a classic hummus.
-Soy delicious.
-Get the recipe.
+You’ll be seeing green with this spinach and basil take on a classic hummus.
+And it makes pesto seem so passé.
+Get our Spinach and Basil Hummus recipe.

-Roasted carrots are the star of this recipe, with an appearance by chickpeas.
-Get the recipe.
+Steamed carrots are the star of this recipe, with an appearance by chickpeas and harissa.
+Get our Spicy Carrot Hummus recipe.